 Long, leisurely strolls along empty beaches.
 Majestic palaces of old, lined with priceless works of art.
 Decadent indulgences for the palate as well as saunas to rival a Roman Emperor’s bathhouse.
-It isn’t a fairytale, and it isn’t a fantasyland: it’s a day in the life along the Baltic Sea.
+It isn’t a fairytale, and it isn’t a fantasyland: it’s a day in the life on the Baltic shores.

 While all European cities provide charm and culture, the port cities lining the Baltic shores offer their own unique take.
 Whether it’s the eternal opulence of Peter the Great’s grand city, the near-perfect preservation of Tallinn’s enchanting medieval Old Town or the beating heart of Finland’s lustrous design-centric culture, each different flavor of Baltic living provides an existence centered in exquisiteness.
 If you had but one day to enjoy each, here are some highlights well worth your consideration.